 Roles & Responsibilities Of SOC

 Each organization can decide the size of the SOC team depending on their needs, but most have the same roles and responsibilities.
 The overarching goal driving the SOC team is continuous monitoring and improvement of the organization’s cyber security system while preventing, identifying, analyzing, and responding to incidents by integrating people and technologies.
 The main roles can be categorized:

 Inventory – The SOC team is responsible for defending two types of resources-

 - Devices, processors and applications it is entrusted to protect

 - Defense systems

-The SOC can not protect devices and information it does not know about, so its first goal is to gain a broad view of the threat map, which includes not only the vulnerabilities on the endpoints, servers and software, but also third-party interfaces.
+The SOC can not protect devices and information it is not aware of, so its first goal is to gain a broad view of the threat map, which includes not only the vulnerabilities on the endpoints, servers, and software but also third-party interfaces.

 Prevention – Prevention is considered more effective than response in the cyber security world.
 Instead of reacting to threats as they happen, SOC works to monitor the digital components around the clock.
 By doing this, the SOC team can detect malicious activities and stop them before they can cause any damage.
 If the SOC analyst detects suspicious activity, the team gathers as much information as possible for further investigation.

 Preventive actions can be divided into 2 types: